-Have you ever received a letter or a note from your doctor about your lab results that simply says, “Everything is normal?”
+Have you ever received a letter or a note from your doctor about your lab test results that simply says, “Everything is normal?”
 Unfortunately, for many people, their doctor will tell them everything looks normal, although they feel utterly terrible.

 Getting regular lab testing done is an important part of every person’s health journey.
 It gives your physician valuable insight into what may be going on within your body.
 And it helps them track whether or not treatments are working.